giriprinceton/cloudina/README.md

 The original article can be found at: https://doi.org/10.1073/pnas.1719911115.

 This repository is divided into directories that correspond to figures in the paper.
+All analyses were done in MATLAB versions 2017a and/or 2017b.

 All original image data (.IIQ or .TIF) can be provided on request.